-- In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability i) Fair value measurement (continued)
+- In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability

 When available, the Fund measures the fair value of an instrument using the quoted prices in an active market for that instrument.
-A market is regarded as active if transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
+A market is regarded as active if transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an on-going basis.
 The Fund measures instruments quoted in an active market as per the official closing price in the related stock exchange where the instrument is traded.

 If there is no quoted price in an active market, then the Fund uses valuation techniques that maximize the use of relevant observable inputs and minimize the use of unobservable inputs.
 The chosen valuation technique incorporates all of the factors that market participants would take into account in pricing a transaction.
+The Fund recognizes transfers between levels of the fair value hierarchy as at the end of the reporting period during which the change has occurred.